 As I think about humility I also am reminded of a persistent question, which I could not answer.
 How come some people clearly have more “presence” than others?
 How come some people are noticed immediately when they enter a room, while others are not noticed at all?

-This question bothered me because I often felt I was not noticed until someone introduced me, gave me a platform, silenced the room on my behalf.
-How come some people can do this for themselves, can create their own platform, be present from the moment they enter a new situation, whether that be a classroom, a party, or even a crowd of strangers.
+This question bothered me because I often felt I was not noticed until someone introduced me, gave me a platform, or silenced the room on my behalf.
+How come some people can do this for themselves, can create their own platform, and be present from the moment they enter a new situation, whether that be a classroom, a party, or even a crowd of strangers?

-Personality characteristics like extraversion-introversion, social ascendance, assertiveness, emotional intelligence did not cut it for me.
-Those might all play a role, but deep down I felt there was something else in presence that we had not yet figured out.
+Personality characteristics like extraversion-introversion, social ascendance, assertiveness, and emotional intelligence did not cut it for me.
+Those might all play a role, but deep down I felt there was something else in the notion of presence that we had not yet figured out.

 An Actor must have Presence